AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >[!CONTEXTUALHELP]
 >id="acw_homepage_card3"
->title="Learn how to design your email content by using the Email Designer."
+>title="Learn how to design your email content"
->abstract="Learn how to design your content"
+>abstract="Learn how to use the Email Designer."

 In this use case, we will use a predefined template to design our email.